-As a professional coach or analyst, you will also usually be located in a gaming house with the rest of the team, with meals and travel covered by the organisation.
+As a professional coach or analyst, you will also usually be located in a gaming house or office/other location with the rest of the team, with meals and travel covered by the organisation.

 “Also, you don’t have any real idea about the future, for example whether a team is going to progress to the next tier/tournament or not, so life planning is very, very hard.”